 Delivery of the gene encoding the enzyme that is deficient within cells in the CNS could provide a permanent source of secreted IDS beyond the blood-brain barrier, allowing for long-term cross correction of cells throughout the CNS.
 We believe this strategy could also provide rapid IDS delivery to the brain, potentially preventing the progression of cognitive deficits that otherwise occur in Hunter syndrome patients.

 Preclinical studies have demonstrated the potential therapeutic benefit of AAV9-mediated IDS gene delivery to the CNS through the cerebrospinal fluid to address neurological manifestations of MPS II.
-We intend to file an IND in mid-2017 to support the initiation of an early phase, dose-escalation clinical trial of RGX-121-based gene delivery via CNS administration in subjects with MPS II.
+The IND for RGX-121 for the treatment of MPS II is active and we expect to begin enrollment in a Phase I/II clinical trial in the first half of 2018.
 RGX-121 has received orphan drug product and rare pediatric disease designation from the FDA.